akvo/akvo-rsr/doc/deploying.md

 # Deploying

-We use SemaphoreCI to deploy to test and production
+We use GitHub Actions to deploy to test and production

 ## Test